300 Hour Teacher Training in Pittsburgh

 Frameworks Yoga believes that space matters.
 We’ve designed the program to feel beautiful and promote contemplative learning.

-Our weekend sessions will be conducted at Exhale Yoga, an intelligently designed space overlooking the Boulevard of the Allies in downtown Pittsburgh.
-Exhale is well-equipped with everything you’ll need to practice and and learn.
+Our weekend sessions will be conducted at Illume, an intelligently designed space overlooking the Boulevard of the Allies in downtown Pittsburgh.
+Illume is well-equipped with everything you’ll need to practice and and learn.

 Our summer intensive is hosted by the Falk Laboratory School in North Oakland.
 Falk instills a sense of education and wonder and also provides outdoor space and an opportunity for the karma yoga portion of the retreat.

 222 Boulevard of the Allies

 The training includes 11 weekends and a summer intensive.

 The modules will be taught on the following weekends (the Fridays are listed below):